solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 1) Get a snapshot to boot from.
 This can come from any source, as it will be verified before being vote upon.
 Call the bank this snapshot is of, `S`.

+2) Calculate the first slot `S_n` from which the validator is not locked out for voting.
+Every validator persists its locktower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
+From this locktower state and the ancestry information embedded in the snapshot, a validiator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Locktower` section for more detals) to vote for.

-2) Periodically send canary transactions with its local recent blockhash.
+3) Periodically send canary transactions with its local recent blockhash.

-3) While waiting to see one of the canary transactions, set a new root every time some threshold percent of the trusted validator stake roots a bank.
+4) While waiting to see one of the canary transactions, set a new root every time some threshold percent of the trusted validator stake roots a bank.
 This allows the validator to prune its state and also calculate leader schedules as it moves across epochs.

+5) Wait for both:

-4) Wait to observe a canary transaction in a bank that some threshold of trusted validator stake has voted on.
+   1) To observe a canary transaction in a bank that some threshold of trusted validator stake has voted on.
 Call this trusted bank `T`.

-5) Figure out what banks the validator is not locked out from based on it's locktower.
-Every validator persists its locktower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
-From this locktower state and the ancestry information embedded in the snapshot, a validiator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Locktower` section for more detals) to vote for.
+   2) For the current working bank to have slot number `S_current` > `S_n`

-6) Start voting for any descendant of a trusted bank `T` that is also "safe"
+6) Start voting for any slot that satisfies `S_current` > `S_n`

 For the sections below: